codingforpleasure/customized-workspace/Ubuntu/useful-resources/flask.md

 ### How to prepare Flask in production?

 Although Flask has a built-in web server, as we all know, it’s not suitable for production and needs to be put behind a real web server able to communicate with Flask through a **WSGI protocol**
+A common choice for that is **Gunicorn—a Python WSGI HTTP server**.

- * The Web Server Gateway Interface (WSGI, pronounced whiskey[1][2] or WIZ-ghee[3]) is a simple calling convention for web servers to forward requests to web applications or frameworks written in the Python programming language.
+The Web Server Gateway Interface (WSGI, pronounced whiskey[1][2] or WIZ-ghee[3]) is a simple calling convention for web servers to forward requests to web applications or frameworks written in the Python programming language.